HandyOSS/HandyGrants/README.md

 ## Grant Recipients to Date

+* 20,000 in $DVPN staking grant for Tetrashapes for their upcoming Handshake mobile wallet.
+* 50,000 in $DVPN staking grant for HNSChat for further improvements to their chat platform.
+* 77,777 in $DVPN staking grant for Niami for their integration with HNSChat
-* 100,000 in $DVPN for HNSChat to support their growth and creation of other Handshake related tools.
+* 100,000 in $DVPN staking grant for HNSChat to support their growth and creation of other Handshake related tools.
 * .12 in $ETH to Dakotah Taylor Norton for his work on a documentation portal idea for learning about HNS.
 * 75 in $HNS for HandyOSS Twitter video giveaway to various winners.
 * 777 in $HNS to Kurt Vonnegut for the HandyOSS Twitter 🤝 promotion to raise social awareness on HNS